convince-project/AS2FM/docs/source/tutorials.rst

 Enhancing the Model with Probabilities
 `````````````````````````````````````````

-Enhancing the Behavior Tree to Handle Probabilistic failures
+Enhancing the Behavior Tree to Handle Probabilistic Failures
 ```````````````````````````````````````````````````````````````